kempny/Graphologist/README.md

 The program works in three language versions, english, german and polish (my native language).<br>
 Instructions for adding new languages in file [locale.txt](/locale.txt)

+You can test this on any Linux computer, in the absence of a touch screen you can sign witch a mouse.